harsh-2711/getting-started/backend/springboot/springboot-template/README.md

     "emailAddress": "ektatank@gmail.com"
 }
 ```
-#### 6. To delete list of all USER following endpoint with DELETE Request.
+### 6. To delete list of all USER following endpoint with DELETE Request
 ```
   http://localhost:8088/user/delete/users
 ```
-#### 7.To delete a particular USER using userid, use following url with DELETE request.
+### 7.To delete a particular USER using userid, use following url with DELETE request
 ```
   http://localhost:8088/user/delete/id/{userId}
 ```
-#### 8.To delete a particular USER using username, use following url with DELETE request.
+### 8.To delete a particular USER using username, use following url with DELETE request
 ```
   http://localhost:8088/user/delete/name/{userName}